 Available to purchase from the Jewish Holocaust Centre.
-Saviours: The Story of a Jewish Altar Boy by Henri Korn Recommended for readers 14+ (Level 9+) Henri Korn was born in Wuppertal-Elberfeld in Germany, the son of Jewish-Polish immigrants who had fallen in love with German culture.
+Saviours: The Story of a Jewish Altar Boy

+by Henri Korn

+Recommended for readers 14+ (Level 9+)

+Henri Korn was born in Wuppertal-Elberfeld in Germany, the son of Jewish-Polish immigrants who had fallen in love with German culture.
 This memoir is highly recommended for those who are studying the rise of Nazism and its impact on the Jewish population.
-Henri recounts through the innocent eyes of a child the growing discrimination, Kristallnacht, his mother's arrest and how he and his sister. were smuggled into Belgium in June 1939.
+Henri recounts through the innocent eyes of a child the growing discrimination, Kristallnacht, his mother's arrest and how he and his sister were smuggled into Belgium in June 1939.
 Henri's survival until 1945 was never certain, not even when in hiding for more than two years in a children's home run by the fearsome Madame Jacqmotte, who pressured all those under her care to convertto Catholicism.
 There are two main themes in this book: one, the war experiences of a young boy; the other, his continuing struggle to define his identity.
 A memorable, vividly told story.

-Available to purchase from the Melbourne Holocaust Museum.
-Life Goes on Regardless...
+Life Goes On Regardless...